simplymed/simplymed.github.io/README.md

-# simplymed.github.io
-Website for the Simply Med non-profit organization
+Website for Simply Med organization